How To Manage Anger Problems: 8 Options You Have

-Harvard Medicine Magazine recently cited a study that compared the neurological response to anger in subjects without depression and anger to subjects with a history of those mental problems.
-In the brains of both subjects, the amygdala fired.
+Harvard Medicine Magazine cited a study that compared the neurological response to anger in individuals without depression and anger in individuals with a history of depression.
+In the brains of both groups, the amygdala was active.
 But for people without other mental health concerns, that is where the response stopped.
-In people with a history of depression and explosive anger, part of the orbital frontal cortex, which is used for decision making, did not stop the brain from acting on the emotion.
+In people with a history of depression and explosive anger, part of the orbital frontal cortex, used for decision-making, did not stop the brain from acting on the emotion.

-Misunderstood depression can be masked as anger.
-Depression manifests itself in different ways for different people.
+Undiagnosed depression can be masked as anger.
+Depression can manifest itself in different ways for different people.
 Anger symptoms can include erratic behavior, but symptoms of depression can include unidentified irritability, so it is common to mistake one for the other.
 This can be otherwise identified as anger turned inward.

-While anger can increase mental and physical health issues, the combination of anger and aggression can also be a big problem for the safety of yourself and/or those around you how you manage anger matters.
+While anger can increase mental and physical health issues, the combination of anger and aggression can also be a big problem for the safety of yourself and those around you.
+How you manage your anger matters.

 - Outward Anger: If someone told you to “act angry,” you would probably yell, punch, or break something to express your anger outwardly.
-It is a form of volatile anger, and it is what we mostly expect from people who deal with anger, but it is not the only form of an anger management problem.
+It can be a form of volatile anger, which we mostly expect from people who deal with anger, but it is not the only form of an anger management problem.

 - Inward Anger: Have you ever heard of the “inner critic?”
-It is the voice inside your head telling you that you did something wrong.
+Sometimes this is what we call the voice inside your head telling you that you did something wrong.
 When reflecting on a mistake, instead of offering constructive feedback, your inner voice may ask you, “How stupid can you be?”
-This is a primary example of what it is like to express anger problems inwardly.
-It might not be as destructive to those around you, but it is highly self-destructive.
+This is a primary example of what it can be like to experience anger problems inwardly.
+It might not be as destructive to those around you, but it can be highly self-destructive.

-- Passive Anger: “Passive aggression” and “micro-aggression” are commonly used phrases to describe passive anger.
-It is the subtle indication that you are very unhappy with the way something has happened or the dissatisfaction with what someone has said.
+- Passive Anger: “Passive aggression” and “micro-aggression” commonly describe passive anger.
+It is the subtle indication that you are very unhappy with the way something has happened or dissatisfied with what someone has said.
 Though people who experience passive anger feel angry, it might not show on their faces.

 8 Options For Managing Your Anger

 - Take 5 seconds to think before you speak.
-This is easier said than done, especially when you feel as though you have been wronged, but it is a great way to keep your management problem in check.
+This may be easier said than done, especially when you feel you have been wronged, but it can be a great way to keep your anger in check.

 - Quantify your anger.
 Doctors might ask you to rate your pain on a scale of one to ten.
 Try the same method with your anger.
 Are you showing aggressive anger symptoms?
 To what degree might you need to go to get the situation under control?

 - Express your anger in healthier ways.
-Exercise releases a lot of bodily tension and releases endorphins, causing the brain to experience a positive feeling.
-This is especially helpful for adolescents experiencing hostility.
+Exercise can release a lot of bodily tension and release endorphins, causing the brain to experience a positive feeling.
+This can be especially helpful for adolescents experiencing hostility.

 - Being told to “calm down” can have the opposite effect on a person with issues related to anger.
-With that being said, deep breathing and meditation have positive long-term effects on mindfulness.
-The road to mindfulness is tedious, but it is highly beneficial to nipping anger symptoms in the bud.
+With that being said, deep breathing and meditation can have positive long-term effects on your mental health.
+The road to mindfulness can be tedious, but it can also be beneficial to nipping anger symptoms in the bud.

 - Do not keep it bottled up.
 Although outward or explosive anger is not the goal, we have established that inward anger can be self-destructive.
-Spot your symptoms of anger, and make sure it has an outlet.
+Spot your symptoms of anger, and make sure it has a healthy outlet.

 - Know yourself.
 What is that outlet?
 What brings you peace?
 Making art?
 Watching comedy?
 Listening to music?
 Shooting a basketball?
 Reading?
 Cooking?
 Journaling?
 Find out what you can turn to when all else fails.

 - Anger Management Classes.
 Managing your anger alone can be daunting.
 But there are hundreds of classes available to people looking to do just that.
-Individual therapy or group classes are great ways to develop insight and explore solutions with professionals depending on personal preference.
+Individual therapy, like anger management therapy or group classes, can be great ways to develop insight and explore solutions with professionals depending on personal preference.